 If you don’t require the value to be tied to any other cells and only want to show the value, or if the formula contains confidential data that you don’t want to share, removing formulae and keeping the data in Excel may be important.
 In this tutorial, we’ll demonstrate to you how to remove formula in Excel and keep values with some quick examples.

-5 Quick Ways to Remove Formula in Excel and Keep Values
+How to Remove Formula in Excel and Keep Values: 5 Quick Ways

 We’ve shown a data set for calculating the yearly change in revenue percentage (%) in the screenshot below.
 However, we do not wish to reveal the reference formula we used.
 So, we’ll show you 5 simple techniques to eliminate the formulae while keeping the value in the section below.